MicrosoftDocs/architecture-center/docs/example-scenario/signalr/index-content.md

 ### SignalR client

-This a simple .NET Core web application to subscribe to the hub created by SignalRFunctionApp and display messages received on the Service Bus Queue in real time.
-Although you can use SignalRFunctionApp to work with a mobile client but for the purpose of this repository, we'll stick to the web client.
+This is a simple .NET Core web application to subscribe to the hub created by SignalRFunctionApp and display messages received on the Service Bus Queue in real time.
+Although you can use SignalRFunctionApp to work with a mobile client, for this repository, we'll stick to the web client.

 <!-- markdownlint-disable MD024 -->